apollographql/apollo-client/react-docs/source/api-queries.md

 The `data.refetch` function takes a single `variables` object argument.
 The `variables` argument will replace `variables` used with either the `query` option or the query from your `graphql()` HOC (depending on whether or not you specified a `query`) option to refetch the query you defined in the `graphql()` function.

+By default `data.refetch` or `data.fetchMore` merges the variables passed as an argument so if a variable is missed out in subsequent requests that variable will still pick the old value set before for that specific query.
+Old values of the nullable variables can be cleared by passing `null` or `undefined`.

 **Example:**

 ```js